Vincit/objection.js/doc/includes/API.md

 in the root query (see the last example).
 The related tables can be referred using the relation name.
 Nested relations must be separated by `:` character (dot is not used because of the way knex parses identifiers).

+When this algorithm is used, information schema queries are executed to get table column names.
+They are done only once for each table during the lifetime of the process and then cached.

 Limitations:

  * `limit` and `page` methods will work incorrectly because they will limit the result set that contains all the result